 If a family member died during the year, it is customary not to send out nengajō.
 The family of the deceased would send mochū hagaki (喪中葉書, "mourning postcards") to all friends and acquaintances who would refrain from sending New Year's greetings to the bereaved family.

 Osechi-ryōri (御節料理 ・ お節料理) are types of Japanese food served during the New Year holidays.
 O-sechi originally referred to a particular season.
 In the old days, people were not supposed to use their hearth in the first three days of the new year, so most of the food, except for o-zōni, had to be prepared in the last days of the old year.
-While the former symbolism of osechi-ryōri has largely faded away, many new variations of New Year's food have appeared: Chinese o-sechi (中華風お節 chūkafū osechi) and even Western-style o-sechi (西洋お節 seiyō-osechi), to mention just two.
+While the former symbolism of osechi-ryōri has mostly faded away, many new variations of New Year's food have appeared: Chinese o-sechi (中華風お節 chūkafū osechi) and even Western-style o-sechi (西洋お節 seiyō-osechi), to mention just two.
 Many department shops and even convenience shops offer ready-made osechi-ryōri.

 Some of the most common New Year dishes include: